Tinker Tailor Soldier Spy: Themes

 Historian David A. T. Stafford considered Haydon's eventual capture to be a mythologised reimagining of the Philby affair.
-He noted that, "far from receiving his just desserts," the real-life mole ended up alive and well in Moscow, thanks to the incompetence of his superiors and the wilful ignorance of his colleagues.
+He noted that, "far from receiving his just desserts," the real-life mole ended up alive and well in Moscow, thanks to the incompetence of his superiors and the willful ignorance of his colleagues.
 "That Philby was protected by a conspiracy of class is true enough, but that he was unmasked by a Smiley is not...
 Tinker Tailor is a fantasy; George Smiley a myth."
 In this sense, Stafford considers Smiley and Haydon to exist as classic foils to each other:

 Like Philby, [Haydon] betrays his colleagues, his friends, his country, and his class [...]
-Smiley, on the contrary, lives by loyalty — to his faithless wife, Ann, his subordinates, his colleagues, and his country.
+Smiley, on the contrary, lives by loyalty – to his faithless wife, Ann, his subordinates, his colleagues, and his country.
 In the end, integrity triumphs over corruption.

 Tom Maddox wrote that Smiley's conflict with the Circus, past and present, represents the idealistic virtues of the Second World War that are "at odds" with the inhumanity, sophistry, and careerism of the spying profession.
 "The secret service seeks to dispense with that humanity, the consensus on high being that humane virtues have outlasted whatever limited usefulness they might have had.
 So Smiley comes and goes, comes and goes."
 Fisher noted Smiley's characterisation as an outsider to the affairs the Circus, representing an archetypical Englishness that is both "stolid" and "voyeuristic".
-Fisher likens Smiley in the novel to both King Arthur — a "perpetually cuckolded" figure "returning to save his ailing kingdom" — as well as T. S. Eliot's figure of J. Alfred Prufrock, who is at once self-conscious and "pathologically self-blinding" to his weaknesses.
+Fisher likens Smiley in the novel to both King Arthur – a "perpetually cuckolded" figure "returning to save his ailing kingdom" – as well as T. S. Eliot's figure of J. Alfred Prufrock, who is at once self-conscious and "pathologically self-blinding" to his weaknesses.